Highlights

 Københavns Universitet (KU)

-Morten Axel Pedersen is a Professor of Anthropology and Social Data Science at the University of Copenhagen.
+Morten Axel Pedersen is a professor of Anthropology and Social Data Science at the University of Copenhagen.
 At CAISA, he researches tech sovereignty, AI governance, and human-AI interactons.

 Chief Scientist